Nicky Cross: Later career

 At age 33, he was given a free transfer to Hereford United in May 1994.
 He would play a total of 85 games for the "Bulls" in all competitions, scoring 18 goals, as they posted a 16th-place finish in 1994–95, before missing out on promotion out of the Third Division under the stewardship of Graham Turner in 1995–96 after losing out to Darlington at the play-off semi-final stage.
 Following this disappointment, he joined non-League side Solihull Borough.
 He helped Solihull to reach the first round of the FA Cup for the second time in their history in 1997–98 and scored in both their 1–1 draw with Darlington at Feethams, and the 3–3 draw in the replay at Damson Park – Darlington won the resulting penalty shoot-out.

 Style of play

-Cross was a tenacious and intelligent forward who could hold the ball up well to make up for his lack of pace and dominance in the air.
+Cross was a forward who made use of his hold up play and headed goal scoring abilities to participate in the attack, despite his lack of pace.